 In connection with our acquisition of Avast, our Board of Directors approved a restructuring plan (the September 2022 Plan) to realize cost savings and operational synergies, which became effective upon the close of acquisition on September 12, 2022.
 Actions under this plan include the reduction of our workforce, contract terminations, facilities closures, and the sale of underutilized facilities as well as stock-based compensation charges for accelerated equity awards to certain terminated employees.
-We expect that we will incur total costs up to \$150 million, with \$120 million and \$30 million estimated to be incurred within the first and second full years, respectively, following the completion of acquisition.
-These actions are expected to be completed by fiscal 2024.
-As of June 30, 2023, we have incurred total costs of \$86 million related to the September 2022 Plan.
+We expect that we will incur total costs up to \$150 million following the completion of acquisition.
+These actions are expected to be completed by the end of fiscal 2024.
+As of September 29, 2023, we have incurred total costs of \$102 million related to the September 2022 Plan.